A Level Classical CivilisationOCR (2 Years)

 Each student receives a series of essential reading material, which is studied in depth.
 Students may require additional notes for which they may be asked to pay a small charge to cover photocopying costs.
 Students are expected to provide their own copies of some of the set texts as specified at the start of the course, together with materials for note-taking and essay writing.
 The College has a Student Support Fund for those students who have difficulty meeting these costs.
 There is a list of recommended background reading from which students may, if they wish, buy one or more books, although all the main titles can be borrowed through College.

-Traditionally we have offered students the opportunity to visit some of the key classical sites in Greece to support their work in the Art unit and we would hope to continue to run similar trips.
-In future years the cost of such a trip would be dependent on various factors, but we would anticipate it being around £800
+Traditionally we have run a trip to visit the Cast Gallery of the Ashmolean Museum at Oxford which contains exact replicas of many of the statues and other sculpture studied.
+We have also regularly offered students the opportunity to visit some of the key classical sites in Greece to support their work in the Art unit and we would hope to continue to run similar trips, although the current position remains uncertain.
+The cost of such a trip would be dependent on various factors, but our most recently organised trip came in at around £800.

 Where Could It Take Me?